KWikt/ImageFactory/README.md

 - SVG
    fastest work without providing DPI and inkscape.exe
 - PNG
-  Only PNG need DPI value to works, for me works well on 500 but feel free to use other.
+  Only this extension need DPI value to works, for me works well on 500 but feel free to use other.
 - PDF

 DPI - is only needed to formating PNG, this is done by Inkscape program.